Top Travel Essentials for Visiting the UK in 2025: What to Pack & Plan

 -

 Most places accept cards.
-Tipping is not required, but 10–12.5% is normal in restaurants.
-Many cafes and restaurants use QR code menus in 2025.
+Tipping is optional, but 10–12.5% is normal in restaurants.
+Many places use QR code menus in 2025.
+Vegan, halal, and gluten-free options are widely available.

 Understanding Culture and Daily Life